NakamotoInstitute/nakamotoinstitute.org/sni/templates/blog/its-not-about-the-technology-its-about-the-money.md

 I don’t see that there is a lot of use for some kind of general “blockchain technology” outside of its application in Bitcoin.
-In Bitcoin, the blockchain is way of solving the [double-spending problem](http://nakamotoinstitute.org/detecting-double-spending/) without priveging any party as to the creation of new units or of establishing a consistent history.
+In Bitcoin, the blockchain is a way of solving the [double-spending problem](http://nakamotoinstitute.org/detecting-double-spending/) without privileging any party as to the creation of new units or of establishing a consistent history.
 This is an extremely costly and complicated way of maintaining an accounting ledger.
 How often do I really need to do my accountancy in this way?
 I would say that it is only a good idea when the game